UpstreetAI/usdk/README.md

 npm i -g usdk
 ```

-Read more about how to use `usdk` in the [docs](https://docs.upstreet.ai/install).
+Read more about how to use `usdk` in the [documentation](https://docs.upstreet.ai/install).

 If you want to dive deeper into `usdk` and Upstreet, you can [set up this repository locally.](#Setting-up-your-development-environment)

 ## Contributing

 Found a bug?
 Want a new feature?
-[Open an issue](https://github.com/upstreetAI/monorepo/issues/new) on GitHub, or talk to the community to get help.
+[Open an issue](https://github.com/upstreetAI/monorepo/issues/new) on GitHub, or talk to the [community](https://upstreet.ai/usdk-discord) to get help.

 ### Setting up your development environment